Today, we explore how to determine your ACEs score and how to better understand what it may mean for your well-being.

 Determining your ACEs score is a simple yet powerful step in understanding yourself better.

-By reflecting on your childhood experiences, you can start to unpack the weight of those memories.
+By reflecting on your adverse childhood experience, you can start to unpack the weight of those memories.

 The process is not about surfacing shame, or about finding someone to blame.
 It’s about self-awareness and growth.

-Keep an open mind as you explore your ACEs score and see how it can guide you in creating a healthier, happier future.
+Keep an open mind as you explore your ACE score and see how it can guide you in creating a healthier, happier future.

 Thank you as always for reading.